dayoung-lee/Javascript/note.md

 # UI vs API
 - UI : User Interface
-- API : Application Programming Interface
+- API : Application Programming Interface.
+It is a bunch of operations that developers can use, along with a description of what they do.
+The developer doesn't necessarily need to know how.